anasta874/GeoResistR/README.md

 # GeoResistR

 **GeoResistR** is a lightweight R package designed to analyze antibiotic resistance gene dynamics over time and across geographic locations.
-It provides essential tools for loading and processing resistome data, conducting temporal and spatial analyses, and generating visualizations to help researchers understand trends and patterns in antibiotic resistance.
+It provides essential tools for loading and processing resistome data, conducting temporal and spatial analyses, and generating visualizations to help understand trends and patterns in antibiotic resistance.

 ## Input Data Format